seaflux logo

 • Vendor Intelligence: Multi-source summaries with quality/risk scoring.

-9) Design undefined Research
+9) Design & Research

 • UX Synthesis: Interview transcripts distilled into themes and JTBD insights.